dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 Dynamsoft's **Mobile Document Scanner JavaScript Edition (MDS)** is a web SDK designed for scanning single-page documents.
 MDS captures images of the documents and enhances their quality to professional standards, making it an ideal tool for mobile document scanning.

 > [!NOTE]
-> See it in action with the [Dynamsoft Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).
+> See it in action with the [Mobile Document Scanner Demo](https://demo.dynamsoft.com/document-scanner/).

 This guide walks you through building a web application that scans single-page documents using **MDS** with pre-defined configurations.